Logging Important RS232 Data

 - Real time playback (even for dual channel output).

-- Can simulate up to two independent GPS receiver outputs whilst recording.
+- Can simulate up to two independent GNSS receiver outputs whilst recording.

 - Wide power source operating range from 4.5V to 18V.